oliver006/redis_exporter/README.md

 [Here](contrib/k8s-redis-and-exporter-deployment.yaml) is an example Kubernetes deployment configuration for how to deploy the redis_exporter as a sidecar to a Redis instance.

+### Tile38

+[Tile38](https://tile38.com) now has native Prometheus support for exporting server metrics and basic stats about number of objects, strings, etc.
+You can also use redis_exporter to export Tile38 metrics, especially more advanced metrics by using Lua scripts or the `-check-keys` flag.\
+To enable Tile38 support, run the exporter with `--is-tile38=true`.

 ## What's exported

 Most items from the INFO command are exported,